dhruvalgupta2003/Line-Detection-Using-OpenCV/README.md

 # Line-Detection-Using-OpenCV

-# .Convert the image to grayscale
+# 1. Convert the image to grayscale

 # 2. Reduce noise using Gaussian Blur